ktaka-ccmp/ktaka.blog.ccmp.jp/2023/Svelte+FastAPI-Sign-in-with-Google/Readme.en.md

 width="80%" alt="FastAPI OpenAPI doc page" title="FastAPI OpenAPI doc page">
 </a>

-## Implementing the Frontend with Svelte
+## Frontend implementation with Svelte

 I implemented the frontend Javascript page using Svelte.
 It includes authentication functionality using Google OAuth2 and retrieves customer data from the backend to display in a table.